-Provision Position Reason(s) Decision Sought Entire RPS Oppose There are numerous vague terms in the pRPS document, for example as listed below: • Significant Replace these words with other words which have a practical or clearer/explicit meaning.
-Sustainable / sustainable development / sustained Environmental limit Bottom line Environments Statements including or like "important features and values identified by this RPS" These words lack practical or effective meaning and therefore will create uncertainty when applied in practice.
+Provision Position Reason(s) Decision Sought Entire RPS Oppose There are numerous vague terms in the pRPS document, for example as listed below:Significant Replace these words with other words which have a practical or clearer/explicit meaning.
+Sustainable / sustainable development / sustained Environmental limit Bottom line Environments • Statements including or like "important features and values identified by this RPS" These words lack practical or effective meaning and therefore will create uncertainty when applied in practice.
 Every word in every objective, policy, method, or AER should be clear and explicit about what it means.
 In respect of environmental limits, the RPS is unclear on what environmental limits are actually being referred to - for example do they refer to limits on landscape and amenity values?
 Limits should only apply to the natural environment (for example relate to biophysical attributes, and possibly MW matters).
 Entire RPS Oppose There are numerous references to the term "possible".
 However, this term is an extremely stringent and potentially unrealistic test to meet.
-Delete term "possible" from the Replace with clearer achievable or practicable direction, or alternatively results with "practicable".
+Delete term "possible" from the pRPS.
+Replace with clearer achievable or more practicable direction, or alternatively replace with "practicable".
 Entire RPS Oppose There are numerous references to "outstanding natural features or landscapes" and "highly valued natural features or landscapes".
-For clarify, these provisions should be amended to include the word "natural" before landscapes, because it is the "outstanding natural" landscapes which are to be protected from inappropriate development (under RMA 6b) and presumably the highly valued "natural" landscapes to be maintained (under RMA 7c and 7f). l •
+For clarify, these provisions should be amended to include the word " natural " before landscapes, because it is the "outstanding natural" landscapes which are to be protected from inappropriate development (under RMA 6b) and presumably the highly valued "natural" landscapes to be maintained (under RMA 7c and 7f).
+Insert "natural" before landscape every time there is reference to "outstanding natural features or landscapes" and "highly valued natural features or landscapes".